ChristophP/react-model-view-update/README.md

 A React microframework for pure state management and managed side effects.
 Inspired by the [Elm architecture](https://guide.elm-lang.org/architecture/), no Redux needed.
 No dependencies other than React itself.

-**This is currently a work in progress!
-But coming along nicely.**
+**This is currently in the beta phase!
+After gathering some feedback it will be bumped to stable soon.**

-- **all-in-one:** State management and effect handling out of the box.
+- ✅ **all-in-one:** State management and effect handling out of the box.
-- **no redux libraries needed:** No redux libraries needed.
+- ✅ **no redux libraries needed:** No redux, react-redux, redux-thunk, redux-sage, redux-loop etc needed.
-- **zero dependencies:** Has no dependencies other than React itself.
+- ✅ **zero dependencies:** Has no dependencies other than React itself.
-- **lighweight:** The implementation is in a single file and has less than 100 lines of code.
+- ✅ **lightweight:** The implementation is in a single file of ~1KB minified and has less than ~100 lines of code.
+(Check on [bundlephobia](https://bundlephobia.com/package/react-model-update-view))
+- ✅ **typed:** This library ships with TypeScript Types.

 ## Why?